 Ronen Sarig – Now things go in reverse.
 I’m at my endgame.
 For the past few years, I’ve been riding with and talking about projects with Ronen.
 When first I met him, Ronen was a bit green but schooled well and extremely hard working.
 He had a few small projects under his belt including a good career start as an electrical engineer.
 Since, he has become a great mechanical engineer and done a wide variety of projects that span all sorts of understanding.

 I did a lot of talking with Ronen about rigor and detailing work.
 He took a lot of that to heart, but not all.
 He’s still got a very hard head as I did when I was younger.
 The thing is, I’ve had to measure up to everything that I’ve told him.
 I have to work harder and harder to match him and prove my work.
 He’ll test me, he’ll call me out on bullshit.
 You don’t get that just anywhere, a friend who will tell you when you’re not passing muster.
+I just can’t let anything slide now and that’s because of Ronen.

 In riding, I have to work very hard to stay faster than Ronen going down hills, but he’s going to pass me.
 He’s young and I’m old.
 The same goes for his projects and work.
 He is already far ahead of what I can do and is only getting better.
 At this point, Ronen is ahead of me and soon, I’ll be well beyond his rear view.
+Lost.

 Those are just a few of the folks that stand out to me and how they may have effected me.
 We all need to make an inventory like this.
 We need to constantly re-contextualize what got us here and where we are going.
+Be grateful.